Cburnett-96/My_E_Loading_TPC/README.md

 Features List Available:

-  #Can Buy Regular Load.
+  - Can Buy Regular

-  #Can Buy Promo Load.
+  - Can Buy Promo Load.

-  #Can Select Contact.
+  - Can Select Contact.

-  #Can Add and Delete Promo manually.
+  - Can Add and Delete Promo manually.

-  #Can View Balance.
+  - Can View Balance.

-  #Refund with list of received SMS from 8724 to copy fast the trace number.
+  - Refund with list of received SMS from 8724 to copy fast the trace number.
+  - Can share the apk file.
+  - Pre-loaded list of promos for available telecom
+  - Must brought load/promo (Highlights Promos)
+  - Sorting promo list (A-Z and Low-High vice-versa)

-Telecom Available as of now: Globe, TM, TNT and Smart.
+Telecom Promo Available as of now: Globe, TM, TNT and Smart.
+(Regular Load any Telecom)

 =================